FAQ related to Basic authentication on Exchange Online disablement

 Q5: What are the next steps for impacted Evolve (versions 20.x) customers?

-Answer: To address this issue, Precisely will release Evolve Server version 20.2.9 HF1 on or before 31 August 2022.
+Answer: To address this issue, Precisely has released Evolve Server version 20.3 which adds support for this change.
 Impacted Evolve customers should upgrade their Evolve server to this version.

 Customers currently on 20.2.9 need to upgrade only the Evolve server to 20.2.9 HF1, no need to upgrade Evolve Worker and Studio as 20.2.9 Worker and Studio are compatible with 20.2.9 HF1 Evolve server.
 Customer who are facing this issue and have received any patch on top of 20.2.9, please contact support to get a customed patch or installer.

 Impacted Evolve customers can upgrade their Evolve systems on their own with the help of upgrade guides which can be received from the support team.
 Customers can also get paid help from the Precisely Professional Services team and partners in upgrades.
-If you are impacted by this change, please contact our customer support team at the end of this month (August 2022).
+If you are impacted by this change, please contact our customer support team.

 Q6: What are the next steps for impacted Foundation (12.x, 11.x and 10.7) customers?